 - Section A, which involves only widening N.C.
 150 in Catawba County.

 - Section B, which involves widening N.C.
 150 in Iredell County as well as improvements to both the intersection at Williamson and Bluefield roads and the I-77/N.C.
-150 interchange – both in Mooresville
+150 interchange in Mooresville.

-Following state and federal agencies reviewing the proposed project and evaluating its potential effects on the Terrell Historic District, the N.C.
-Department of Transportation project team selected a design option, referred to in the Environmental Assessment as Alternative 2, that would widen N.C.
+After state and federal agencies reviewed the proposed project and evaluated its potential effects on the Terrell Historic District, the N.C.
+Department of Transportation project team selected a design option — referred to in the Environmental Assessment as Alternative 2 — that would widen N.C.
 150 in Catawba County and also incorporate a northern bypass around the historic district, which is protected under federal law.
-Another design option that was studied – Alternative 1 – would have widened N.C.
+Another design option that was studied would have widened N.C.
 150, but would have had adverse effects on the historic district.

 I-77/N.C.
 150 Interchange Improvements

 Improvements to the I-77/N.C.
 150 interchange in Mooresville would involve reconfiguring the interchange by adding lanes to N.C.
 150 and to the existing on- and off-ramps as well as building overpass bridges.

 Finding of No Significant Impact Approved